benjymous/annotations/sandman/sandman.58.md

 Page 11 panel 7: "La Belle Dame sans Merci" (French: "The Beautiful Merciless Lady"): a poem, written in 1819 by John Keats, about a young man pining away for love of an elf-maiden.

+Page 14-16:  In Jungian psychology, if you have a dream in which you go down to a basement, it means that you are confronting something from your subconscious.
+Here, Lyta is confronting the fact that her son may be dead.
+(C.f.
+Rose's dream in #65, 5, 7.)

 Page 14 panel 6: The recipe is from _Macbeth_ act IV scene 1: